What a beautiful treatment for pampering the body and enhancing overall moods.

-Over the years I have created several herbal baths for our friends and family to enjoy on a regular basis.
+Over the years I have formulated about a dozen herbal baths for our friends and family to enjoy on a regular basis.
 These baths are available for subscribers in our winter catalog.
 Here are some of the baths we have available:

 I’m an Organic Baby Bath™ (organic loose herbs) – This bath came about because I wanted to treat my children to a nonchemical bath that would soothe and cleanse their skin.
 We enjoy these baths weekly especially our new baby, he loves taking herbal baths with mommy.
 For centuries Rosemary has been used to help with various skin and scalp disorders.
 Rose petals, Chamomile and Yarrow have many properties including antibacterial and anti-inflammatory.
 You don’t have to be a baby to enjoy this bath; it’s a great herbal bath for everyone!

 Fever Assist Bath & Tea™ (organic loose herbs) This organic herbal bath is made with herbs that promote perspiration which in turn cools the body down resulting in a lowering of fever.
 This mix can also be brewed into a tea for the same effect.
 Herbal Fever Assist is a must have in our home with our children.
 I have made the tea and bath for myself and my family anytime a low grade fever is present.
 As with all things, you must find out what the fever is indicating about the body, so medical attention should never be avoided.

 Mama’s Rescue bath (organic loose herbs) – for preparing a fabulous bath that will ease the symptoms of a congestion and discomfort when dealing with a seasonal bug.
 We enjoy these baths anytime we are under the weather as a safe way to renewed wellness.